Netflix/metaflow-docs/docs/v/r/metaflow/tagging.md

 ### Global Namespace

-What if you know a run ID but you don't know whose namespace it belongs to?
+What if you know a run ID, but you don't know whose namespace it belongs to?
 No worries, you can access all results in the Metaflow universe in the **global namespace**:

 ```r
 library(metaflow)